Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/adobe-campaignclassic-api-reference.md

 {% endtab %}
 {% endtabs %}

-### trackNotificationClick

-The trackNotificationClick API should be called after a push message has been opened by the user and clickedthrough it to launch the app.
-Similar to the trackNotificationReceive API, it takes a dictionary as a parameter, and the dictionary should contain the message ID and delivery ID retrieved from the push message which was clickedthrough.
-On Android, the API takes a map containing the same message ID and delivery ID received from the push message clickthrough.

 {% tabs %}

 {% tab title="Android" %}

+### trackNotificationClick

+The trackNotificationClick API sends notification tracking information to the configured Adobe Campaign Classic server.
+This API may be used to send tracking information when the notification is clicked.
+If `trackInfo` is null or does not contain the necessary tracking identifiers, messageId `_mId` and deliveryId `_dId`, no track request is sent.

 #### Java